Frisii: Final demise of the ancient Frisii

 In the 3rd and 4th centuries the population of Frisia steadily decreased, and by the 5th century it dropped dramatically.
 Archaeological surveys indicate that only small pockets of the original population stayed behind (e.g. in the Groningen coastal marshes).

 The coastal lands remained largely unpopulated for the next one or two centuries.
 As soon as conditions improved, Frisia received an influx of new settlers, mostly from regions later characterized as Saxon, and these would eventually be referred to as 'Frisians', though they were not necessarily descended from the ancient Frisii.
 It is these 'new Frisians' who are largely the ancestors of the medieval and modern Frisians.
 Their Old Frisian language, however, was more intricately related to Old English spoken by their relatives settling abroad, than to the Old Saxon language spoken by the people staying behind in Germany.

+Arguing against the replacement theory, recent excavations in the coastal dunes of Kennemerland show clear indication of a permanent habitation.

 Suggested Roman references

 Auxiliaries at Hadrian's Wall

 One of the entries of the Notitia Dignitatum reads "Tribunus cohortis primae Frixagorum Vindobala", referring to the office of a tribune of the first cohort of the 'Frixagi', once stationed at Vindobala (at modern Rudchester) on Hadrian's Wall.
 Efforts have sometimes been made to connect this auxiliary unit with the Frisii by supposing that the original document must have said "Frisiavonum" and a later copyist mistakenly wrote "Frixagorum".
 Some works make the claim in passing, perhaps citing someone else's claim of a copyist's error as justification.